Auroraliiga All-Star team

-The Auroraliiga All-Star teams honor the best performers at each position over the Auroraliiga season and have been recognized since the 2006–07 season.
+The Auroraliiga All-Star team (Auroraliigan Tähdistökentällinen) or teams honor the best performers at each position over the Auroraliiga season and have been recognized since the 2006–07 season.
 Since the 2023–24 season, all-star team selection is done by the coaches of the Auroraliiga; previously, teams were selected by the Finnish Ice Hockey Association.

 The career leader in selections is centre Linda Leppänen, named to a total of eight all-star teams, four while playing with Ilves Tampere and four with Espoo Blues (Espoo United).
-Jenni Hiirikoski leads all defensemen in selections, with six, and Anni Keisala leads all goaltenders in selections, with four.
+Jenni Hiirikoski leads all defensemen in selections, with six, and Anni Keisala leads all goaltenders in selections, with five.
 Left winger Elisa Holopainen has the most selections per season played, with seven selections in seven seasons.

-Of players active in the league, defenseman Minttu Tuominen leads with six selections.
+Of players active in the league during the 2025–26 regular season, Anni Keisala and winger Emma Nuutinen led with five selections each.

 French centre Estelle Duvin was the first international player to be honored as a first team all-star, selected for the 2020–21 season.
 Czech centre Michaela Pejzlová and French defenseman Athéna Locatelli were the first international players to be honored as second team all-stars, also for the 2020–21 season.